MozesBlom/nf-GTs/README.md

     chmod 755 *
     ```

 * There is **sufficient storage capacity** on the location where you will execute the pipeline from (and where the nextflow work directory will be stored).
-On the MfN cluster, running on `/home/` will easily lead to problems and all pipelines will need to be executed from a `/datad/` project folder.
+On the MfN cluster, running on `/home/` will easily lead to problems and all pipelines will need to be executed from a project folder on main storage.

 ## Pipeline Summary